AngererSebastian/InternetSecurity/README.md

         The thieve is trying to get personal information by luring the user in a fake website.
 It is usual that the imposer is trying           to shape is website like an trustworthy one.

         - Spear-Phishing
                It is a new method of phishing.
 The hacker trys to get for example                an email from your dear.
 The next step would be to                                 look for greater targets like a bank with which the victim is often in contact.
         - Pharming
+            The user is gets an invite to a fake website.
+Then they get a DNS-                 request for example through DNS spoofing.
+That means the connection               between an IP and a domain.
+So the thieve can catch the sent data.
         - Man-in-the-Middle
+            The thieve is between the two useres the man in the middle.
+He can                 recieve from both of the sides data.

    How to act if you have been trapped